MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 ### Statuses
 **Time Remaining**
 : Self-explanatory.
 Time allotted seems to depend on which set is obtained, but might be passively rolling from 60 seconds and is only shown when both players pick up a relic.
-Shown to all players when both Relics are obtained.
+Shown to all players when either relics are obtained.
 Deposit all relics at the active statue before it runs out or all relics respawn.
 Resets to 4 seconds when one is deposited.

 | Set Number | Duration (s) |
 |------------|--------------|